balzack/databag/doc/backlog.md

 **Shade Messages:** apply different shade to each conversation member

-**Browser Notifications:** firefox and chrome push notifications for contact updates and communication events

 **Group Call:** support calls with a list of contacts

 **Embed STUN/TURN:** directly support nat translation for webrtc as part of the server